CyberDeco/MacPak/README.md

 2. Hook into the game.
 Meaning, it doesn't work with anything that would require [Norbyte's BG3SE](https://github.com/Norbyte/bg3se), but check out the [BG3SE-macOS](https://github.com/tdimino/bg3se-macos) project.
 3. Edit/access game files.
 Maybe in the future, but not now.
 4. Access or recreate the Official Larian Modding Toolkit.
 I looked into it and decided it's not worth the time and effort.
 5. Work on Windows.
 Because, well, duh.
-You people already have those tools.
+You people already have these tools.
 6. Work on Linux - check out [xiba](https://gitlab.com/saghm/xiba/) for a Linux-focused project.
 7. Work for DOS/DOS2 - I don't have those games and therefore have no desire to implement that support.